josbeir/cakephp-docs-md/docs/en/tutorials-and-examples/cms/tags-and-users.md

 authors to work in our CMS.
 Previously, we built all the models, views and controllers by hand.
 This time around we're going to use [bake](/en/bake.md) to create our skeleton code.
-Bake is a powerful code generation :abbr:`CLI (Command Line Interface)` tool that leverages the conventions CakePHP uses to create skeleton :abbr:`CRUD (Create, Read, Update, Delete)` applications very efficiently.
+Bake is a powerful code generation <abbr title="Command Line Interface">CLI</abbr> tool that leverages the conventions CakePHP uses to create skeleton <abbr title="Create, Read, Update, Delete">CRUD</abbr> applications very efficiently.
 We're going to use `bake` to build our users code: